Azure/FTA-WelcomeKits/specialized/avs/govern/govern.md

 TODO: Add intro and links

 These topic(s) will have a specific focus on the disaster recovery options available to you.
-As this is primarlity focused on the VMware aspects, many of these might be a 3rd party solution.
+As this is primarily focused on the VMware aspects, many of these might be a 3rd party solution.

 | **Title** | **Type** | **Reference** |
 | --- | --- | ---|